0v3rride/0v3rride.github.io/Posts/vulninridenum.md

  5. https://medium.com/python-pandemonium/a-trap-of-shell-true-in-the-subprocess-module-6db7fc66cdfd
  6. https://docs.python.org/3.7/library/subprocess.html#popen-objects

+The links above focus more on which a user is prompted to provide input via the `input` function in Python.
+Leveraging command injection via command line arguments that will be parsed by a script will be a little trickier, but it's still very simple to do.

 ## The Vulnerability
 The vulnerability itself is not super-duper serious as a vast majority of Linux machines will probably not have this tool installed.
 While working on a CTF problem involving SIDs and looking for another tool to compare with Impacket's lookupsid.py script, I came across a tool written by Dave Kennedy (ReL1K) called RidEnum.py.
 I was interested in how both tools were obtaining the Domain SID, but that's not really important.
-However, I noticed in the source code on the [github page](https://github.com/trustedsec/ridenum/blob/master/ridenum.py) that the tool was using a Subprocess.Popen object to execute a shell command.
+However, I noticed in the source code on the [github page](https://github.com/trustedsec/ridenum/blob/master/ridenum.py) that the tool was using a Subprocess.Popen object or two to execute a shell command.
 This appears on lines 62 and 78.

 There are two arguments that helped me to perform command injection.
 If you look closely, you'll note that the variable `command` which will store the string representation of the command to be executed takes the `auth` (or optional username argument) and the IP argument and then places them into the string using the "old style" string formatting operator (`%`).